borkdude/blog/posts/clojure-from-scala.md

+{:date "2016-07-26", :categories #{"scala" "clojure" "repl"}, :legacy true}

+# Using the Clojure REPL with Java or Scala

 Clojure is a tool that enables interactive development and runtime inspection.
 Even when we work in other programming languages, Clojure can still be useful.
 Especially when that other language lives